-Cheorwon-gun, Gangwon-do, has been making various efforts since 2017 to solve the problem of childbirth vulnerability area.
-As a result, the Cheorwon-gun Public Postpartum Care Center was newly built and the installation of the "Maternity Obstetrics and Gynecology" was being carried out at Cheorwon Hospital.
-The public postpartum care center in Cheorwon-gun, which will be opened this time, will be newly built at a cost of 3.9 million dollars, and the first and second floors will be used as postpartum care centers and the third floors as medical personnel's accommodation.
+Since 2017, Cheorwon-gun, Gangwon-do, has made various efforts to improve the vulnerable prenatal and postpartum infrastructure.
+An example of this is the development of the Cheorwon-gun Public Postpartum Care Center, which is currently in the department of "Maternity Obstetrics and Gynecology" at Cheorwon Hospital.
+Newly opening its doors, the public postpartum care center, built at a cost of 3.9 million dollars, plans to operate with its first and second floors as postpartum care centers and the third floor as accommodations for medical personnel.

-Heo Eun, director of the postpartum care center, has more than 30 years of experience in delivery obstetrics and gynecology.
-Nurses are also expected to operate a more professional and safe postpartum care center as excellent human resources with a lot of work experience in postpartum care centers.
+The director of the postpartum care center, Heo Eun, has more than 30 years of experience in the obstetrics and gynecology field and nurses, who have had substantial work experience in post-partum centers, are joining to operate a more professional and safe postpartum care center.

-Inside the facility, there are pregnant women's rooms, education rooms, loess rooms, massage rooms, and shampoo rooms, and family visits are restricted to prevent infection of newborns.
-However, HoneyNaps’ HoneyCube are installed in infants and toddlers' rooms so that families can see the baby on their cell phones at any time.
+The facility will contain pregnant women's rooms, education rooms, red clay rooms, massage rooms, and shampoo rooms.
+To prevent infiltration of infections, family visits are planned to be restricted.
+However, HoneyNaps’ HoneyCube will be installed in infants' and toddlers' rooms so that families can see the baby on their cell phones at any time.

 In addition, Cheorwon-gun and Cheorwon Hospital applied for and selected a childbirth vulnerability site support project in 2017 by the Ministry of Health and Welfare, and are building the latest delivery obstetrics and gynecology department with a project cost of 1.86 million dollars, and are also purchasing state-of-the-art medical equipment such as ultrasound diagnostic devices.

-In addition, one obstetrician is currently working at the hospital, but one more person was invited to strengthen expertise.
-The newly hired manager Han Kyung-hak (obstetrics and gynecology specialist) will open an outpatient gynecology department from February 2020 based on strengthened medical personnel with more than 35 years of obstetrics and gynecology experience, including graduating from Yonsei University and serving as the director of Woosung Women’s Hospital.
+Currently only one obstetrician is working at the hospital, but one additional obstetrician has been hired to strengthen expertise.
+The newly hired manager, Han Kyung-hak (obstetrics and gynecology specialist), a graduate of Yonsei University, has more than 35 years of obstetrics and gynecology experience including serving as a director of Woosung Women’s Hospital.

-A county official said that pregnant women have suffered a lot of inconvenience in prenatal and postpartum care due to the lack of obstetrics and gynecology in Cheorwon, but if construction is completed in May 2020, pregnant women will no longer have to go to large cities such as Seoul and Uijeongbu.
+A local government official has commented that pregnant women have suffered a lot of inconvenience in prenatal and postpartum care due to the lack of obstetrics and gynecologists available in Cheorwon.
+With construction expected to be completed in May 2020, pregnant women will no longer have to resort to traveling to large cities such as Seoul and Uijeongbu.